Global Institutions Protecting Press Freedom

 Freedom of the press remains one of the most vital indicators of a functioning democracy.
 It is the mechanism by which citizens hold power to account, uncover corruption, and demand transparency from governments and institutions.
 Yet that freedom is under growing threat.
 Across the globe, journalists are being silenced through censorship, surveillance, intimidation, and targeted violence.
-In 2024 alone, the Committee to Protect Journalists reported more than 320 reporters jailed worldwide, the highest number since records began.
-Many were detained in countries like Iran, China, and Russia for reporting on protests, corruption, or human rights abuses.
+In 2024 alone, the Committee to Protect Journalists (CPJ) reported that more than 320 journalists were jailed worldwide, the highest number since records began.
+Many were detained in countries including Israel, Iran, China, and Russia for reporting on protests, corruption, or human rights abuses.
 Others were killed in conflict zones such as Gaza, Sudan, and Ukraine, often while wearing press identification.

 In this environment, the defense of press freedom has become a global and collaborative effort.
 International organizations now play a critical role in protecting journalists through legal aid, emergency evacuation, digital security training, and policy advocacy.
 Their work ensures that truth can still be pursued under threat and that those who risk their lives to inform the public are not left to stand alone.
 The institutions listed below remain at the forefront of this fight, providing essential infrastructure for a free and independent press in an increasingly hostile world.

-The International Federation of Journalists (IFJ) represents more than 600,000 journalists across 139 countries and serves as the largest and most influential global organization of media professionals.
+The International Federation of Journalists (IFJ) represents more than 600,000 journalists in 139 countries and is the largest and most influential global organization of media professionals.
 Established in 1926, IFJ advocates for journalists’ labor rights, workplace safety, and freedom from censorship.
-Its Press Freedom for Journalists campaign challenges repression and media blackouts, while its Safety Fund provides rapid financial support to journalists facing legal threats, violence, or displacement.
+The organization's Press Freedom for Journalists campaign challenges repression and media blackouts, while its Safety Fund provides rapid financial support to journalists facing legal threats, violence, or displacement.

 The IFJ has played an instrumental role in securing international protections for journalists, including the adoption of UN resolutions addressing impunity for crimes against media workers.
 Its efforts have been especially crucial in conflict regions such as Afghanistan, Yemen, and Somalia, where journalists continue to face threats of abduction and assassination.
 Through its network of affiliated unions and associations, the IFJ remains a collective force for global media independence and ethical journalism.